 |Books & Supplies||$0*||$493|

 **IFP living expenses include the necessary expenses during the trip: meals for about 7 days off in town and replacing toiletries as needed.
 Not included are pre-trip expenses to acquire gear and clothing.
-Outfitting yourself can be done inexpensively by borrowing, renting, or buying used gear.
+Outfitting yourself can be done inexpensively by borrowing gear or buying used.
 See above for these expenses outlined, and see our list of required and recommended gear.

 (If accepted, pay $500 deposit Feb.
 1 to reserve your spot)